FLIGHT OF THE PHOENIX (2004)

 what ultimately would be the point of seeing it?

-A few recent remakes of classic films that I have been exposed
+A few recent remakes of classic films that I have been exposed to

-MANCHURIAN CANDIDATE, which did and exemplary job with updating the
+MANCHURIAN CANDIDATE, which did and exemplary job

-there was also last year’s THE
+surprisingly tense.
+Also, there was also last year’s THE

-ALAMO, which made the legendary siege work by infusing it with a
+ALAMO, which made the legendary siege work by

-palatable and sensitive human story.
+infusing it with a palatable and sensitive human story.
 Now

-comes the new FLIGHT OF THE PHOENIX, a rather problematic film for
+comes the new FLIGHT OF THE PHOENIX, a rather problematic film for me to

-me to dissect, having never seen the original, which starred a great
+dissect, having never seen the original, which starred a great

-George Kennedy, and Peter Finch).
-Some
+George Kennedy to Peter Finch).

-special effects and was flown by an actual pilot – Paul Mantz – who
+preponderance of computer special effects and was flown by an actual pilot

-subsequently crashed and was killed.
+– Paul Mantz – who subsequently crashed and was killed.

 Maybe if the makers of the ’65 classic had all of the CGI